 Ben Ayliffe of Greenpeace continued:

 “As so often before, this new military build-up is all about oil.
 We need our political leaders to make a final push to get us off oil by investing in the clean, cutting-edge technologies that can power our economies without destroying the environment or sparking tension amid the icebergs and glaciers of the High North.
-Rather than pumping oil out of the Arctic, we should be extracting it from our car engines by passing stronger vehicle efficiency laws .”
+Rather than pumping oil out of the Arctic, we should be extracting it from our car engines by making them much more efficient.”

 This week the government of Greenland awarded licenses to Cairn Energy to drill for oil off Disko Island.
 The approval of the permits means that this year oil drilling off the pristine Greenland coast will happen further north, at greater depths and deeper into the winter months than ever before.